 The Cause: An Unpatched Vulnerability

 Healthy Kids is a US children’s insurance organization based in Florida.
 It was established in 1990 to help uninsured children get access to affordable health insurance.
 It administers a dental and health insurance program for children aged 5 through to 18.

 This led Healthy Kids to employ independent cybersecurity experts to review their systems.
 The experts found significant vulnerabilities in the hosted website platform.
 Moreover, they discovered anomalies in the databases that support the online application.
-According to a press release from Healthy Kids, the cause of the incident was the web hosting vendor.
+According to a press release from Healthy Kids (press release seems to be removed by source), the cause of the incident was the web hosting vendor.
 They allegedly failed to apply security patches to their software.
 This exposed the website to vulnerabilities that were ultimately exploited by cybercriminals.

 The vulnerabilities spanned a 7-year period from November 2013 until December 2020.
 Healthy Kids’ online application data was left exposed for the full duration of this 7-year period.

 Last week, Healthy Kids notified hundreds of thousands of its health plan holders and applicants of the 7‑year data breach via a press release.
 The press release states that the private information of several thousand insurance applicants had been accessed by hackers.
 Furthermore, the cybercriminals tampered with applicants’ address data.
 However, Healthy Kids says that it has no evidence that anyone’s data had been removed from the system.